 Think big, start small

 There’s nothing worse than setting yourself a monumental goal, charging in all guns blazing and running out of steam before you’ve even started.
-You might want to share all things Classlist with every parent on the playground at once, but you don’t need to do this all at straight away.
-Break the task down into smaller chunks, class by class or year by year is a good start.
+You might want to share all things Classlist with every parent on the playground at once, but breaking the task down into smaller chunks, maybe class by class or year by year could be a better option.

-Class Reps are the secret weapon of many PTA’s; where a single person might struggle, your Class Reps will be able to forge ahead, passing out sign up sheets and noting down names at the school gate.
-Just don’t forget to take them for a celebratory drink once all the work has been done.
+Class Admins, ie parents who are willing to act as trailblazers for their class, are the secret weapon of a successful Classlist site.
+Often they are the same people who act as Class Reps in a PTA and, where a single person might struggle to reach all the parents, your Class Admins will be able to make connections with the parents they are close to.
+They can help deploy sign up sheets and note down names and email addresses at the school gate.
+Just don’t forget to thank them once all the work has been done!

 Start with a letter